 Kristen Stewart as Diana will surprise you, in a good way

-Fresh from its Venice Film Festival premiere, we unpack K-Stew's new movie 'Spencer', which boasts perhaps her best performance yet.
+As it finally hits theatres, we unpack K-Stew's new movie 'Spencer', which boasts perhaps her best performance yet.

 The story of Diana, Princess of Wales is unavoidable right now.
 Sure, Diana has remained a perennial fascination of the British public ever since her death in 1997, but in 2021 we can’t seem to get enough of her on screen.
 First there’s her part in The Crown, played by Emma Corrin and Elizabeth Debicki.
 Then there’s Diana The Musical, a camp-looking Broadway musical which opened in 2019 and will appear on Broadway (and Netflix) next month.
 And last but least there’s Spencer, a film by Chilean auteur Pablo Larraín — whose Jackie centred Natalie Portman in a career-best turn as the titular Kennedy widow — starring Kristen Stewart in the lead role.

 Rather than spanning several years, as might be expected from a more conventional script — we’re looking at you, Diana — the action, here, is contained to just three days, locked into the perspective of the people’s princess herself.
 But the timeframe is hardly the first thing that sets it apart from a cookie-cutter biopic: this film is, for all intents and purposes, abstract as fuck, and all the better for it.

 A frosty landscape on, as the title card tells us, Christmas Eve.
 A procession of army-style vehicles -- Land Rovers, police escorts, big gas-guzzling things -- drive in inch-perfect synchronicity, down a country lane.
 They pull up to their destination: an expansive country manor with all the super ornate, upper-class trappings of old old money.